Germany welcomes bid to halt US troop withdrawal | DW | 04.12.2020

 In July, Trump announced plans to withdraw some 12,000 soldiers out of the approximately 34,500 stationed across Germany.
 There has been a major US military presence in Germany ever since 1945, with troops in the former West Germany effectively the advanced guard for a feared Soviet invasion during the Cold War.

-Other German politicians welcomed the move, saying it could signify a renewal of German-US relations.
+Other German politicians have welcomed the move, saying it could signify a renewal of German-US relations.

-Thomas Silberhorn, a state secretary (or junior minister) at the German Defense Ministry, told DW the move at the very least buys German officials time to hold talks with their US counterparts.
+Thomas Silberhorn, a junior minister at the German Defense Ministry, told DW the move at the very least buys German officials time to hold talks with their US counterparts.

 "It is a preliminary hold — in order to reconsider the situation, in order to define American interests and also in order to have consultations with Germany and Europe as NATO allies, and we hope to be able to take this opportunity, to put forward our arguments," he said.